Big Shoutout to Lawrance and iFi Audio for sending this demo unit, and for their continued support!!

 The front of the unit reveals a very pragmatic and almost austere sensibility.
 It’s very utilitarian-looking.

-There are iFi’s mainstays in both Power Match (essentially gain), and XBass, a volume pot that doubles as the On/Off switch, and a 4.4mm balanced headphone jack as well as a single-ended 3.5mm jack.
+There are iFi’s mainstays in both Power Match (essentially gain), and XBass (Bass Boost), a volume pot that doubles as the On/Off switch, and a 4.4mm balanced headphone jack as well as a single-ended 3.5mm jack.

 Just turn the volume knob and it will make a click sound before powering on and off.